 While the company adjusts, here are some brands like J Crew to consider for high-quality clothing for men and women:

-Comfortable-yet-fashionable performance clothing for the office.
+Comfortable-yet-fashionable performance clothing for the office (and home office).
 Ministry of Supply was founded in 2011 by a group of MIT graduates, including Aman Advani and Gihan Amarasiriwardena, with the goal of selling professional and business casual clothing made from engineered performance fabrics, including materials NASA uses.

 For women, Ministry of Supply sells a range of office-appropriate dresses, blouses, skirts, blazers, suits, jackets and t-shirts.

 For men, Ministry of Supply specializes in stretchy, performance button down shirts, slacks and shorts, suits, t-shirts and more.
 Perhaps Ministry of Supply’s sleek aesthetic is a bit more Banana Republic than J. Crew, but I love their look.

 See Modern Fellows guide to performance clothing for women and men for additional options and to learn more about technical fabrics, and my interview with co-founder and CEO Aman Advani, who gives advice on what you should purchase first from his company.
 (Hint: It’s the stretchy Apollo dress shirt, which comes in versions for women and men.)